top of page

 FICTION

-Last year, Brooklyn Saternow, from Oswego, NY, became the inaugural Subnivean new Writers Award winner, earning a scholarship, mentorship, a bookstore gift certificate and a blurb about her writing.
-You can read Brooklyn's poetry in Issue 8 of Subnivean.
+This year, Central New York high school student Paige Blair was selected as the Subnivean New Writers Award winner, earning a scholarship, mentorship, a bookstore gift certificate and a blurb about her writing.
+You can read Paige's poetry in Issue 10 of Subnivean, or watch our video adaptation in Issue 11.
 This year, Subnivean again invited talented new writers to participate in a special opportunity for high school students living in our New York headquarters’ seven-county region: Oswego County, Onondaga County, Oneida County, Herkimer County, Madison County, Cayuga County and Cortland County.

-We are delighted to announce our five 2024 finalists:
+We are honored to celebrate our five 2024 finalists:

 LISTEN